jrgp/golang-dhcpd/README.md

 2. go build
 3. Configure conf.yaml
 3. Run with permissions needed to listen on port 67 (eg run as root or use linux capabilities), as follows
-4. Run a separate VM on the same bridge/vlan as a dhcp client.
-This is tested against Alpine's udhcpc and ubuntu's dhclient
+4. Run a separate VM on the same bridge/vlan as a dhcp client

 ### Configuration